dstibrany/dotfiles/README.md

 ---------------------------------
     dotfiles pull

-This will ensure that your dotfiles are updated with the latest changes
+This will ensure that your dotfiles are updated with the latest changes.

 how to push your changes upstream
 ---------------------------------